shish/rosettaboy/py/README.md

 ## Usage

-Stick a gameboy BIOS into boot.gb in the current directory.
-Finding a BIOS is left as an exercise to the reader.
+Stick a gameboy boot ROM into boot.gb in the current directory.
+Finding a boot ROM is left as an exercise to the reader.

 ```
 python3 -m venv .venv